 - Can I trust all the people that see this information?

-Consider whether or not you should use Photo Map
+- Consider whether or not you should tag your location

-Posting your location may not always be a good idea.
-By default, photos are not uploaded to the Photo Map.
+- Posting your location may not always be a good idea.
+You may have to disable automatic location tagging.

 Everything you might want to know about Instagram and how you can #ProtectYourPrivates on it can be found on the Instagram Help Center